 Participation in the following components of the programme is possible only after the courses listed for it have been passed.
-The director of the department decides which motivated claims for dispensation of entry requirement will be awarded.
+The Master's Programme Coordinator decides which motivated claims for dispensation of entry requirement will be awarded.

 4.2.1 - INTERDISCIPLINARY SOCIAL SCIENCE: SOCIAL POLICY AND SOCIAL INTERVENTIONS: